Dexaran/EOS-compiler-options/README.md

 This repo will preserve a number of compiler options for `eosio-cpp` in order to (1) optimize code size (RAM saving), (2) optimize performance (CPU saving).

-At the moment `eosio-cpp -Os -finline-hint-functions -fno-elide-constructors -O  -abigen` proves to be one of the most efficient options for RAM saving.
+At the moment `eosio-cpp -abigen -finline-functions -fno-elide-constructors -Oz` proves to be one of the most efficient options for RAM saving.

 ### VSC EosFactory RAM-saving setup